0xaswanth/MalScan/README.md

-echo "# MalScan - Malware Hash Scanner Tool
+# MalScan - Malware Hash Scanner Tool

-MalScan is a powerful and user-friendly tool designed to scan files and directories for malware using VirusTotal's extensive database.
+**MalScan** is a powerful and user-friendly tool designed to scan files and directories for malware using VirusTotal's extensive database.
 It computes file hashes (MD5, SHA1, SHA256) and checks them against VirusTotal for potential threats.
 If a file is not found in the VirusTotal database, it offers the option to upload the file for scanning.

+---

 ## Features

-- Scan files and directories for malware by computing hashes.
-- Checks file hashes against VirusTotal's database.
+- **Scan Files and Directories**: Calculate file hashes and check them against VirusTotal's malware database.
-- Uploads files to VirusTotal for scanning if not already present.
+- **Upload to VirusTotal**: Upload files for malware scanning if they aren't already present in the database.
-- Provides detailed analysis results, including detection statistics and malicious detections.
+- **Detailed Analysis**: Provides detection statistics and malicious file identification.
-- Allows the option to delete malicious files directly from the tool.
-- Modern, interactive user interface built with \`Rich\`.
+- **Delete Malicious Files**: Option to remove identified malicious files.
+- **Interactive Interface**: Uses `Rich` for animated, modern output displays.

+---

 ## Installation